Little River boulder water in Great Smoky Mountains Tennessee

 Backup water

-Little River Road and park corridor
+Little River Road and park area

 Use official NPS rules, parking, and current road status.